 The Question:

-During the getting current portion of a recent meeting, one began to share about other members of the program who are currently suffering with their sex and love issues.
+During the getting current portion of a recent meeting, one member began to share about other members of the program who are currently suffering with their sex and love addiction issues.
 If he had just shared in a very general way that he knows of certain members who are currently struggling, I would have had no problem with what he was saying.
 However, he gave enough pertinent information regarding these individuals that everyone present knew the identity of the persons about whom he was speaking.

 I feel that by sharing that information, he was definitely gossiping about another member but also violating the anonymity of the persons who are currently struggling.
 I might add that both of the persons spoken of had recently visited this particular meeting.